595 Burrard St, Suite 2600, PO Box 49314, 3 Bentall Ctr, Vancouver, BC

 Year called to bar: 2001 (BC); 2005 (AB)

-Michael's practice focuses primarily on banking, corporate lending, acquisition finance, project finance, high-yield and mezzanine finance, and commercial real estate finance transactions.
-Michael regularly advises financial institutions, institutional lenders, and borrowers on senior and subordinated, secured and unsecured, bilateral, and syndicated financing transactions, and on a wide range of commercial issues.
-Some of his recent transactions include major corporate credit facilities, acquisition financings, high-yield and mezzanine financings, infrastructure and project financings, construction financings, and cross-border structured financings, particularly to businesses focused on mining and precious metals, engineering and construction services, light industrial manufacturing, water, waste-water, and gas utilities, industrial equipment rental, site support and logistics structures and services, and a wide range of diversified enterprises.
+Michael's practice focuses primarily on banking, corporate and commercial lending, acquisition finance, mining finance, project finance, high-yield and mezzanine finance, and commercial real estate finance transactions.
+Michael regularly advises financial institutions, institutional lenders and borrowers on senior and subordinated, secured and unsecured, bilateral and syndicated financing transactions, and on a wide range of commercial and credit-related issues.
+Some of his recent transactions include major corporate credit facilities, acquisition financings, including take-over bid and take-private acquisition financings and private equity sponsored and management buy-out acquisition financings, bridge financings, precious metal and base metal streaming, prepayment and royalty transactions, high-yield and mezzanine financings, infrastructure and project financings, construction financings, and cross-border structured financings, particularly to businesses focused on mining and precious metals, engineering and construction services, forestry, agriculture, light industrial manufacturing, water, waste-water and gas utilities, industrial equipment rental, site support and logistics structures and services, and a wide range of diversified enterprises.

 On Dec.
 22, 2223890 Alberta Ltd. (“AcquireCo”), a company controlled by Matthew Campbell and Garrett Ganden (the chairman of the board, and president and chief executive officer, respectively, of RMDI) completed the acquisition and go-private transaction of Rocky Mountain Dealerships Inc